LousyValues/Monolith_Gantry_V2-VT/README.md

 ![5](Images/tensioner.png)

-## Updates
-### 14.09.2023:

-I added the STLs for all of the existing combinations.
-Huge thanks to ***@krankydonkey*** for remixing all of the Archetype belt clamps for this flipped belt path (CAD/STLs added).
-### 11.09.2023:

-I added the complete X-axis CAD with motor mount clearances to help with toolhead compatibility checks and XY joint and/or toolhead carriage remixing.

-A lot of the usable hardware combinations are also included: pins, standoffs, shoulder bolts, etc.

-- **Front rail:** belt location from the X-beam is yet to be decided.
-I am open to suggestions on how we should make the flipped belt path compatible with existing Voron(mod) toolheads.
-XY joints CAD available for 6 and 9mm belts.

-- **Top rail:** the included VZ-Hevort CNC toolhead compatible 6 and 9mm XY joints are easy to remix for different top rail toolheads.
-Please make sure the layout matches your toolhead (eg. front right belt is upper or lower).
-Motor mounts will be compatible with both if they're printed accordingly (normal or mirrored).
 ## Prerequisites for Monolith AWD
 - Z chain relocation on V2
 - 5mm or double 3mm foam tape under the rear and the front panels, because there's a 3.6mm stepper protrusion